Bunmi10/Challenge2sep20/README.md

 Possible improvements for future challenges.

-To do more research, go over the demos, study the area that are still not clear and come up with questions t
+To do more research, go over the demos, study the area that are still not clear and come up with questions for clarification